allpremium/tupay/README.md

 * message: The response message

 # Errors
 Tupay uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
-Codes in the 5xx range indicate an error with Tupay's servers (these are rare).
+Codes in the 5xx range indicate an error with Stripe's servers (these are rare).

+Some 4xx errors that could be handled programmatically (e.g., a card is declined) include an error code that briefly explains the error reported.

     200 - OK
     400 - Bad Request